 Nowadays, the color symbolism in Chinese culture is way less strict.
 The use of colors is mostly free, except for some Taboos on certain occasions.

 Color Taboos in Chinese Culture

 Nowadays, green clothes are welcomed in China; however, wearing a green hat means one’s partner is unfaithful.
-Therefore, it would piss people off by sending a green hat as a gift; any types of green is not acceptable.
+Therefore, it would piss people off by sending a green hat as a gift; any type of green is not acceptable.

-Circling someone’s name with black frame means this person had been gone; therefore, for alive people, never have their names framed with black.
+Circling someone’s name with a black frame means this person had been gone; therefore, for alive people, never have their names framed with black.

 In Chinese history, criminals that have been sentenced to death would have their names written in red.
-Therefore, now it is still a tradition to not to write people’s names using red colored pens.
+Therefore, now it is still a tradition to not to write people’s names using red-colored pens.

 Wrapping gifts using white paper is not totally taboo, however, other colors are always much more welcome and acceptable.

 On big holidays like Spring Festival, or happy occasions like weddings, it is always better not to wear all white nor black to attend.